privacybydesign/irma-frontend-packages/plugins/yivi-web/README.md

 should be shown or not.
 Default is false.

 _Note: the helper is also triggered during the mobile flow on Android.
-In that case, the helper becomes visible when the user presses the button to open the YIVI app, and the app fails to open.
+In that case, the helper becomes visible when the user presses the button to open the Yivi app, and the app fails to open.
 So, when `showHelper` is set to false, the helper is only visible as fallback and disappears again as soon as the happy flow continues.
 When `showHelper` is set to true, the helper will be visible unconditionally._